JoseAP89/CalificaTuProfesor/README.md

 1. Run the script migrations.sql on psql to create the database and its tables: `# \i migrations.sql`.
 You need to be on the root folder where the migrations file is located.
 If on windows use `# \encoding UTF8` to change to UTF encoding and use '/' on the path route.
 You also need that last code when you connect to teachers database before executing the sql code and before granting all privilages to the joseap user.
+Another consideration to take is to check the port used to connect to the postgres sql  database which should match with the one used on the appsetings file(s).
 2. Create the user joseap: `$ create user joseap;`
 3. Add a password to the user joseap: `$ alter user joseap with encrypted password 'J1o2s3e4';`
 4. Execute the command: `$ GRANT ALL PRIVILEGES ON DATABASE teachers TO joseap;`